 That picture, my friends, is evidence that we have hit the age of the “Twonado.”
-If you’re a parent, you know it takes them about 10 seconds to create that scene and afterwards they are on to the next location to create something similar.
+If you’re a parent, you know it takes them about 2 minutes to create that scene and afterwards, they are on to the next location to create something similar.
 In fact, I’m not sure I will ever be able to keep a full bookshelf again.
 While I don’t know that my house will ever be neat and tidy during this phase, I (oddly) don’t really mind.

 Which sort of brings me to the point of this article.